Nicholas-Swift/Course-Board-App/README.md

 	* Add a disclosure indicator to delete your post if it's your post.

 * Course
+	* Add location, hours, and people to courses
 	* Change the edit button to a "..." button for reddit-like options to "Create New Post", "Unenroll from Course", "others...."

 * Product
+	* Add contributors and created on for products
 	* Change the edit button to a "..." button for a reddit-like options to "Leave product team", "Edit Product", "Delete Product"

 * Profile